F15SMTD/ShoreSquadThingy/NEA_API_TEST.md

 - **No Parameters:** NEA API covers all of Singapore

 #### `displayNEAForecast(data)`
-- **New Function:** Parses NEA JSON response
+- **New Function:** Parses actual NEA JSON response format
 - **Features:**
-  - Header with update timestamp
+  - Header with update timestamp (date and time)
+  - Iterates through 4 forecast days
+  - Creates cards for each day with emoji indicator
+  - First day card highlighted with blue border (current day)
+  - Displays temperature range (low-high) in °C
-  - General outlook card with humidity range & wind direction
+  - Shows humidity range (low-high) in %
-  - Beach cleanup tips advisory
-  - 4-day period breakdown with timestamps
-  - Wind speed (km/h) and humidity (%) for each period
+  - Shows wind speed range and direction (km/h)
+  - Weather emoji generated from forecast text description
   - All metric units preserved

+#### `getWeatherEmojiFromText(text)`
+- **New Function:** Determines emoji from NEA forecast text
+- **Maps:**
+  - "thundery" or "thunder" → ⛈️
+  - "shower" or "rain" → 🌧️
+  - "cloud" → ☁️
+  - "partly" → 🌤️
+  - "clear" or "sunny" → ☀️
+  - "fog" or "mist" → 🌫️
+  - "snow" → ❄️
+  - Default: 🌈

 #### `displayForecastError()`
 - **New Function:** User-friendly error handling